 Show your support and appreciation for Urban Scout

-7 Comments on “My First Hunt”
+7 responses to “My First Hunt”

-1. I’ve never killed any squirrels with anything but guns.
+I’ve never killed any squirrels with anything but guns.
 I’ve killed snakes and turtles with rocks before, but that was more a matter of bludgeoning rather than launching a deadly missile.

 I think if you’re going to try to kill something with a thrown rock, you’re going to need baseball-pitcher-like speed and accuracy in order to really kill the animal.
 Otherwise, I think you’d be better off (as far as rocks are concerned) to get yourself a sling.
 They’re compact, lightweight and easy to make.
 If you practice and get accurate with hitting a non-living target, then when you actually strike a squirrel with a sling missile, you’ll have a much better chance of making a clean kill.